lenaschimmel/bestelampe/hardware/abl/LED_Module_E/README.md

  - switched to 100% SMD parts
  - LED voltage can be supplied via USB-C or via two pins of the Pin header (see below)

-The placement of the LEDs is still the same as on Board D, which proved to be a good fit for the linear half-bown reflector prototype.
+It was a bit larger than LED module D, but the placement of the LEDs was still the same, which proved to be a good fit for the linear half-bown reflector prototype.

+Now this is version 2, which has a very different form factor.
+It's much larger, and the LED are on the long side instead of the short one.

-### LED supply voltage
+### VLED
 With single LEDs (parallel, in contrast to series / strings), a voltage around 4V would be a good choice for the supply voltage, so that the series resistors don't waste too much energy.

 But it's surprisingly difficult to find a good source for 4V if you've got only 230V AC, 5V and 3.3V DC to work with.
 It seems much more straight-forward to use 5V and adjust the series resistors to it.

 The CD74HCT244 needs 4.5 V to 5.5 V to operate, so it already had a 5V rail.
 The power rail for the LEDs was historically called 4V, and even though it's lablled `VLED` on the silkscreen now, the nets are still called 4V in Kicad.
 Both rails are still separate, just in case I'll find a good 4V source in the near future.

-Originally, this module should have a barrel jack connector to allow larger currents than the pin headers could.
-With 5V as the likely default voltage, it was obvious to change it into a USB-C connector, since USB-C should always be able to provide 5V at 3A if the CC lines have the correct resistors attached.
-To drive the board with 4V (or anything that's not 5V) you would need to choose one of these options:

- - somehow get your custom voltage onto a USB-C plug
- - use pin 21 and 22 on the pin header
-   - you can use the [LED Module E Adaptor](../LED_Module_E_Adaptor/) to inject the voltage using a screw terminal
- - use the through-hole test pad `VLED` (which was still named `+4V` on v1.0)
+### Temperature Alert
+Usually, the MCU should monitor the temperature via the TMP1075 sensor, and reduce the LED power before they get too hot.
+Via I2C, the MCU can read the excact temperature value.

+The MCU can also set an alert threshold on the sensor, so that it will trigger its ALERT pin when the LEDs get too hot.

+As an extra safety measure, the ALERT net can be linked directly to the ENABLE net via the solder jumper JP1.
+If the MCU has crashed, or for some other reason is not able to react to the rising temperature, this should turn off the LEDs without the MCUs intervention.
+This feature is untested, and the jumper is open by default.